 Professional associations: There are many national and local nursing associations to join.
 By joining them, you can show that you are knowledgeable and active in your field.

-Recommendations: Listing these recommendations on your resume make you a great candidate.
-If you are currently working as an in the medical profession, while seeking employment as an RN, now is a great time to network.
+Recommendations: After working as an LPN, you should have plenty of professional recommendations.
+Listing these recommendations on your resume make you a great candidate.
+If you are currently working as a nurse while seeking employment as an RN, now is a great time to network.
 You will find great opportunities and recommendations among your coworkers and supervisors.

 Resume formatting is a delicate balance.
 Your resume needs to be eye catching, but not flashy.
 It needs to show that you are passionate about being an RN, but not over eager.
 You have to demonstrate that you’re worth a high hourly rate without directly asking for it.
 It’s no wonder that many recently graduated nurses find this difficult.
+However, as an LPN, you likely already have experience in the professional healthcare hiring world.
 Here are some pointers to guide the formatting of your brand new RN resume:

 - Make your name the biggest text on the whole resume, you can do this by bolding it or increasing the font size.